dotnet/sdk/documentation/TemplateEngine/Conditional-processing-and-comment-syntax.md

 ### Samples

 In this sample, we see the difference between the two ways to define conditional expression.
-If the initial `#if` condition is preceded by `//` so, if param1 == true, rows below are copied as is.
+If the initial `#if` condition is preceded by `//` so, if `param1 == true`, rows below are copied as is.
-second condition `#elseif`, is preceded by `////`, so if param1 == false and param2 == true, rows below will be copied after the leading `//` has been removed, risulting in
+second condition `#elseif`, is preceded by `////`, so if `param1 == false` and `param2 == true`, rows below will be copied after the leading `//` has been removed, resulting in

 ```
-//// comment related to the 'elseif' content
+// comment related to the 'elseif' content
-//content for when param2 is true and param1 is false
+content for when param2 is true and param1 is false
 ```

-the latest condition, #else, is preceded by `////`, so the comments will removed, resulting in
+the latest condition, `#else`, is preceded by `////`, so the comments will removed, resulting in

 ```
-  comment related to the 'else' content
+// comment related to the 'else' content
 content for when both param1 & param2 are false
 ```
 Changing from `////#else` to `//#else` the result will be

 ```
 // comment related to the 'else' content
 // content for when both param1 & param2 are false
 ```

 ```